-- 5.1 The Council still requires significant levels of new borrowing over the next few years to fund the Capital Budget.
-As a result of the pandemic which affected the whole of 2020/21, a significant level of capital expenditure has been rephased into subsequent years.
-Following the advance borrowing undertaken in 2019/20, and in consideration of the interest rate forecasts, there is, therefore, no immediate need or expectation to borrow in 2021/22 based on current planned expenditure.
+- 4.1 The Council requires significant levels of new borrowing over the next few years to fund the Capital Budget.
+Following the advance borrowing at extremely low rates undertaken in 2021/22, there is no immediate need or expectation to borrow until late in 2022/23 based on current planned expenditure.
 The flexibility to borrow in advance of need is permissible where it can be shown to be cost-effective but must be considered in conjunction with the associated additional risks and low returns of the resultant increase in short term investments.
-Therefore, new borrowing would only be undertaken if capital expenditure recovered guicker than projected, or if opportunities arose to borrow at exceptionally low levels.
-Short term temporary borrowing will be required to meet any immediate cashflow requirements where necessary, particularly in the first half of the year.
-Beyond that, short term borrowing would be required if expenditure picked up faster than expected and long-term borrowing is deferred. - 5.2 The current low interest rates and long term cost certainty provided by fixed rate PWLB borrowing make this a cost effective source of financing capital expenditure.
+Therefore, earlier new borrowing would only be undertaken if capital expenditure were to be incurred earlier than projected, or if opportunities arose to borrow at exceptionally low levels.
+Short term temporary borrowing can also be used to meet any immediate cashflow requirements where necessary where long-term borrowing is deferred. - 4.2 The low interest rates and long-term cost certainty provided by fixed rate PWLB borrowing make this the most cost-effective source of financing of capital expenditure.
 Other appropriate market instruments are, however, available to the Council and may be used where appropriate.
 Such market instruments allow borrowing to be agreed in advance and drawn down at prescribed future dates (usually up to 3 years ahead).
-Therefore, alternative sources of borrowing will be evaluated and considered where they offer savings or other advantages over PWLB borrowing. - 5.3 The Council's Treasury Strategy is based on being "risk-aware" and the Council will actively seek to manage its treasury risks.
-The Council's borrowing position will continue to be reported on an ongoing basis to the Council as part of the Quarterly Treasury Activities and Compliance reports.

-- 5.4 The Council's borrowing strategy will be continuously reviewed and may change if there are unexpected movements in interest rates.
-This could impact the borrowing strategy as follows: - If there was an unexpected fall in long term rates, long-term borrowing in advance of immediate need would be considered when rates were anticipated to have troughed. - If there was an unexpected sharp rise in long term rates, fixed rate funding would be deferred, and short-term borrowing used to meet immediate needs.
-Longer term borrowing would be considered in future when longer term rates fell from their peaks. - 5.5 The Prudential Code also requires authorities to detail their strategy on gross and net debt where there is a significant level of both investments and borrowing.
-It is not possible nor desirable to have no investments due to the daily variations in the Council's cashflow or following the borrowing of long-term debt.
+Therefore, alternative sources of borrowing will be evaluated and considered where they offer savings or other advantages over PWLB borrowing. - 4.3 The Council's Treasury Strategy is based on being "risk-aware" and the Council will actively seek to manage its treasury risks.
+The Council's borrowing position will continue to be reported on an ongoing basis as part of the Quarterly Treasury Activities and Compliance reports. - 4.4 The Council's borrowing strategy will be continuously reviewed and may change if there are unexpected movements in interest rates.
+This could impact the borrowing strategy as follows: - If there was an unexpected fall in long term rates, long-term borrowing in advance of immediate need would be considered when rates were anticipated to have troughed. - If there was an unexpected sharp rise in long term rates, fixed-rate funding would be deferred, and short-term borrowing used to meet immediate needs.
+Longer term borrowing would be considered in future when longer term rates fell from their peaks. - 4.5 The Prudential Code also requires authorities to detail their strategy on gross and net debt where there is a significant level of both investments and borrowing.
+It is not possible nor desirable to have no investments due to the daily variations in the Council's cashflow, or following the borrowing of long-term debt.
 The level of investments may also increase where there are significant levels of short-term Reserves.
 The Council's level of investments has increased significantly following the increased level of long-term borrowing undertaken in recent years.
 Investments may increase further if further borrowing was undertaken at the current low interest rates, however, they are anticipated to reduce steadily over the next 2 years in line with the delivery of the Capital Programme.

-6. INVESTMENT STRATEGY 2021/22
+5. INVESTMENT STRATEGY 2022/23